-The Royal Australian Air Force is proud to have been a part of the Hunter since the late 1930s when the Defence Practice Area was first designated at Williamtown.
-Defence looks forward to continuing its positive relationship with the local community.
-It is Air Force's intent that RAAF Base Williamtown remain as the nation’s main fighter pilot training base, and it will house most of the planned F-35 Joint Strike Fighter Lightning aircraft.
+The Air Force is proud to have been part of the Hunter since the late 1930s when the Defence Practice Area was first designated at Williamtown, and we look forward to continuing our positive relationship with the local community.

 - No 453 Squadron (453SQN) Williamtown Flight

 - No 3 Squadron (3SQN) operating F/A-18 Hornet aircraft

 - No 77 Squadron (77SQN) operating F/A-18 Hornet aircraft

 - No 2 Operational Conversion Unit (2OCU) operating F/A-18 Hornet aircraft

 - No 76 Squadron (76SQN) operating Hawk Mk127 aircraft

 - No 4 Squadron (4SQN) operating PC-9/A Forward Air Control aircraft

 - No 2 Squadron (2SQN) operating AEW&C E-7A Wedgetail aircraft